shriyansh2305/devTinder/src/homework.md

 - use of regex in routes /a/, /.*fly$/
 - reading the query params in the routes
 - reading the dynamic routes

+- multiple route handlers - play with the code
+- next()
+- next function and errors along with res.send()
+- app.use("/route", rh1, [rh2, rh3], rh4, rh5)
+- what is middleware?
+Why do we need it?
+- how express JS basically handles requests behind the scene
+- difference b/w app.use vs app.all
+- read about http codes
+- write a dummy auth middleware for admin
+- write a dummy auth middleware for all user routes except /user/login
+- wild card error handling using app.use("/", (err, req, res, next)) and should always write at the end